Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 – Senior Executive, Compression Garment & Pump Manufacturer, emphasis added

 E0651 audits are likely paving the way for a wave of E0652 claims.
-Indeed, RAC auditors have financial incentives to maximize clawbacks and E0652 claims are worth 4 – 8x more than E0651 claims.
+Indeed, RAC auditors have financial incentives to maximize clawbacks, and E0652 claims are worth 4-8x more than E0651 claims.

 So far, Performant has only conducted 33 audits on E0652 claims through November 2019.
 Of these 33 audits, 25 (i.e. more than 75%) have been claims requested from Tactile.

-Source: OSS Research, CMS Public Liasion, Region 5 RAC Auditor
+Source: OSS Research, CMS Public Liason, Region 5 RAC Auditor

 Investors should note that these audits have already impacted Tactile’s financials.
-While the company has continued to book Medicare revenues as usual, receivable days for Medicare related accounts receivable have increased nearly 40% in the wake of the audit results.
+While the company has continued to book Medicare revenues as usual, receivable days for Medicare-related accounts receivable have increased nearly 40% in the wake of the audit results.

 Source: OSS Research, TCMD SEC Filings – Annualized A/R days defined as Medicare A/R divided by Medicare revenue * 90

 This suggests Medicare is likely taking the results of the RAC audits seriously and withholding cash reimbursement to Tactile.
-Yet the company has continued to book Medicare revenues and we believe management have not informed investors of these developments.
+Yet the company has continued to book Medicare revenues, and we believe management have not informed investors of these developments.

 Source: July 1998 Report by OIG, Medicare Allowances for Lymphedema Pumps